MarinaPanchenko12345/Portfolio/README.txt

 ## JavaScript Projects

-### Clock

-A simple web application that displays the current time and date.
-It includes features such as:

-- Display of local time and date for different countries.
-- Dynamic updating of time and date every second.
-- Search functionality to filter countries by name or capital.
-- Timer functionality with start, stop, and reset buttons.
-- Basic calculator functionality for performing arithmetic operations.

-#### Technologies Used:

-- HTML
-- CSS
-- JavaScript (ES6+)
-- Fetch API for retrieving country data
-- Asynchronous programming for data fetching and time display
-- Event listeners for user interactions

-#### Installation:

-1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser.

-#### Usage:

-- Open the web page in your browser to view the clock application.
-- Use the search bar to filter countries by name or capital.
-- Start, stop, or reset the timer using the provided buttons.
-- Use the calculator to perform basic arithmetic operations.

-#### Credits:

-- The clock application utilizes data from the Rest Countries API.
-- The design and implementation were done by [Your Name].

-### Page Builder

-An interactive web tool that allows users to create and customize HTML elements in real-time.
-Key features include:

-- Ability to set background color, font color, text content, and other styling properties.
-- Option to apply text formatting such as underline and uppercase.
-- Responsive design with input fields for specifying element dimensions and margins.
-- Support for saving user input to local storage and restoring it upon page reload.

-#### Technologies Used:

-- HTML
-- CSS
-- JavaScript (ES6+)
-- Local storage for data persistence
-- Event handling for user interactions
-- Dynamic DOM manipulation for element creation and styling

-#### Installation:

-1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser.

-#### Usage:

-- Use the input fields to specify element properties such as size, margins, and colors.
-- Check the "Underline Text" and "Uppercase Text" boxes to apply text formatting.
-- Click the "ADD" button to create the element with the specified properties.
-- Use the "SAVE" button to save your changes to local storage.
-- Click the "Clear All" button to reset the page and clear saved data.

-#### Credits:

-- The page builder application was developed and designed by [Your Name].

-### Trolley - Online Toy Store

-A simple online toy store where users can browse and add toys to their cart.
-Key features include:

-- Responsive design using Bootstrap for a seamless user experience across devices.
-- Product cards displaying toy images, titles, prices, and an "Add to Cart" button.
-- Dynamic updating of the shopping cart with item details, quantities, and subtotals.
-- Calculation of the grand total based on the items in the cart.
-- Local storage integration to persist cart items across page reloads.

-#### Technologies Used:

-- HTML
-- CSS (including Bootstrap)
-- JavaScript (ES6+)
-- Local storage for data persistence

-#### Installation:

-1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser.

-#### Usage:

-- Browse the toy store and click the "Add to Cart" button to add items to your cart.
-- View your current selections and their totals in the shopping cart section.
-- Update the quantity of items or remove them from the cart as needed.
-- The grand total is automatically calculated and updated based on your selections.

-#### Credits:

-- The Trolley online toy store was developed by [Your Name].

-### Simon Says Game

-Simon Says is a classic memory game where players must remember and repeat a sequence of flashing lights and sounds.
-Key features include:

-- Responsive design for seamless gamely across devices.
-- Colorful figures representing different parts of the game sequence.
-- Dynamic scoring system to track the player's progress.
-- Popup messages for game status updates such as wins, losses, and new rounds.
-- Local storage integration to store and display the player's highest score.

-#### Technologies Used:

-- HTML
-- CSS
-- JavaScript (ES6+)

-#### Installation:

-1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser.

-#### How to Play:

-- Click the "Start Game" button to begin.
-- Watch the sequence of flashing figures.
-- Repeat the sequence by clicking on the figures in the correct order.
-- The game will progressively become more challenging as you advance through rounds.
-- Your highest score will be saved and displayed in the "Record" counter.

-#### Credits:

-- The Simon Says game was developed by [Your Name].

-### Tic Tac Toe Game

-Tic Tac Toe is a classic two-player game where players take turns marking spaces in a 3x3 grid, aiming to achieve a row, column, or diagonal of their symbol ('X' or 'O').
-Key features include:

-- Simple and intuitive interface with a 3x3 grid for gameplay.
-- Dynamic display of player symbols ('X' and 'O') on the grid.
-- Automatic detection of winning combinations and draw conditions.
-- Pop-up messages to announce the winner or a draw at the end of each game.

-#### Technologies Used:

-- HTML
-- CSS
-- JavaScript (ES6+)

-#### Installation:

-1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser.

-#### How to Play:

-- Click the "Start Game" button to begin.
-- Players take turns clicking on empty boxes to mark their symbol.
-- The game automatically detects winning combinations or a draw condition.
-- A pop-up message will announce the winner or a draw.
-- Click the "Start Game" button to play again.

-#### Credits:

-- The Tic Tac Toe game was developed by [Your Name].

 ### User Management JavaScript Application

 User Management JavaScript Application is a web-based tool for managing user registrations, logins, and user information.
 Key features include: